OperationSpark/snake-fsd/README.md

 The answer to all of these questions, we need a way to **_model_** the Snake and the Apple in Data.

-# Part 4) Completing the Game's Logic
+# Part 4 - Completing the Game's Logic

-## TODO 5: Part 1) A Lesson on How Keyboard Input Works
+## TODO 5: Step 1) A Lesson on How Keyboard Input Works

 *NOTE: Part 1 of this TODO will not require any coding.
 Read this section thoroughly to understand how keyboard inputs are registered in this game before moving on to Part 2**